API Documentation

 connect(retry_count=1) BlockingChannel

-Create pika’s BlockingConnection and initialize queue bindings. :param retry_count: Amount retries the Publisher tried before sending an error message.
+Create pika’s BlockingConnection and verify the exchange exists. :param retry_count: Amount retries the Publisher tried before sending an error message. :raises: ChannelClosedByBroker if the exchange doesn’t exist

 Consumer Class